Shask/FlyingSaucerXHTMLToPdfBug/README.md

 ### Itext 7

-Image centered but no free for commercial use.
+Image centered but not free for commercial use.

 ### Dirty Dirty Fix